 5. Are there any mandatory courses I need to complete?

-Dalhousie University Faculty of Medicine does not ask for any mandatory coursework or course load requirements.
+Dalhousie Faculty of Medicine does not ask for any mandatory coursework or course load requirements.
 However, they encourage all applicants to complete a rigorous, full course load in their undergrad and maintain an excellent GPA.
 They are looking for evidence of the applicant's academic prowess and ability to handle the challenges of a medical school curriculum.

 6. Do I need an undergraduate degree to be eligible to apply?